microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 You'll explore further operations with these tools in the <i>Management and Monitoring</i> module.

-<h3>Managing and Monitoring the SQL Server big data cluster <i>(mssqlctl)</i></h3>
+<h3>Managing and Monitoring the SQL Server big data cluster <i>(azdata)</i></h3>

-The **mssqlctl** command-line utility is written in Python and can be installed on your workstation using the **pip** command in Python.
+The **azdata** command-line utility is written in Python and can be installed on your workstation using the **pip** command in Python.
 You will see how to install this utility in the *Planning, Installation and Configuration* module.

-The **mssqlctl** utility enables cluster administrators to bootstrap and manage big data clusters via the REST APIs exposed by the Controller service.
+The **azdata** utility enables cluster administrators to bootstrap and manage big data clusters via the REST APIs exposed by the Controller service.
 The controller is deployed and hosted in the same Kubernetes namespace where the customer wants to build out a big data cluster.
 The Controller is responsible for core logic for deploying and managing a big data cluster.

 The <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/concept-controller?view=sqlallproducts-allversions
-" target="_blank">Controller service is installed by a Kubernetes administrator during cluster bootstrap</a>, using the mssqlctl command-line utility.
+" target="_blank">Controller service is installed by a Kubernetes administrator during cluster bootstrap</a>, using the azdata command-line utility.

 You'll explore further operations with these tools in the <i>Management and Monitoring</i> module.